Skip to content

 Core Characteristics

-Conda packages have several distinguishing features that set them apart from traditional Python packages:
+Conda packages differ from traditional Python packages:

 • Cross-language Support: Can package Python, R, C++, Julia and other language components together